autowarefoundation/autoware-documentation/docs/tutorials/integrating-autoware/creating-maps/pointcloud-map-pre-processing/index.md

 The [dynamic object removal package](https://github.com/davutcanakbas/dynamic_object_removal) removes dynamic objects from a point cloud using the output of the lidar-centerpoint package.

+!!! warning

+    This package might be outdated.

+    Please check the repository for the latest updates.
+If it works well, please make a PR to remove this warning.

 !!! info

     Please refer to [the package documentation](https://github.com/davutcanakbas/dynamic_object_removal/blob/main/README.md) for more information.